Die Warzau

-Die Warzau (originally Die Warzau Synfony) was an American industrial music band formed in 1987 by Jim Marcus and Van Christie.
+Die Warzau (originally Die Warsaw Synfony) was an American industrial music band formed in 1987 by Jim Marcus and Van Christie.

 History

 In the late 80s, Jim Marcus and Van Christie were working individually as performance artists.
 Christie had also been playing music with a band but found that he wanted to work with another musician that was into performance art, which led to collaboration with Marcus.
 The duo originally took the name "Die Warzau Synfony" as a reference to an orchestra composed of dissidents and Jews that played in Warsaw, Poland early in World War Two until, as the band put it, they were "censored to death."
 After releasing their first 12", "I've Got to Make Sense", the band dropped "Synfony" to become simply Die Warzau.

 Originally signed to Chris Parry's Fiction Records, the pair released their first album Disco Rigido in 1989.
-Singles from the album made the Billboard dance charts, with "Welcome to America" spending six weeks on the charts and peaking at #31, while "Strike To The Body/Jackhammer" peaked at #33.
+Singles from the album made the Billboard dance charts, with "Welcome to America" spending six weeks on the charts and peaking at No. 31, while "Strike To The Body/Jackhammer" peaked at No. 33.

 The band's early success attracted the attention of Val Azzoli at Atlantic Records who signed the band in 1991 as part of a move by the label toward industrial rock.
 Their second album, Big Electric Metal Bass Face, was released in October that year.
 Contributors to the band at the time included Chris Vrenna and James Woolley (both members of Nine Inch Nails during the mid-1990s), and audio visual artist Burle Avant, who went on to co-create the MTV television series Amp.
-Singles from the album made the Billboard dance charts, with "Funkopolis" spending 10 weeks on the charts, peaking at #8, and "Never Again" peaking at #23.
+Singles from the album made the Billboard dance charts, with "Funkopolis" spending 10 weeks on the charts, peaking at No. 8, and "Never Again" peaking at No. 23.
 Die Warzau supported Nine Inch Nails on tour the same year.

 Warzone Records was started by Van Christie and Jim Marcus in 1994 as part of Cabrini Green Housing Projects.

 Engine, a 1995 release on Fiction/Wax Trax! and distributed by TVT, was the last album the group released before going on hiatus for almost a decade.
 Engine featured a much expanded list of contributors, including saxophonist Mars Williams, guitarist Louis Svitek, the Swans rhythm section of bassist Algis Kizys and Vinnie Signorelli, and Chris Randall of the band Sister Machine Gun (SMG).
 One of the songs written by Die Warzau during this time, "Hole in the Ground", was featured on the SMG album Burn.
-Engine spent nine weeks on the CMJ Radio Top 150, peaking at #78.
+Engine spent nine weeks on the CMJ Radio Top 150, peaking at No. 78.